-Action

-Reform theme/project element/desired outcome Year 1 (2017-2018) Year 2 (2018-2019) Year 3 (2019-2020)

-Better Data Utilisation

-Improved data Maintain and develop expert data systems (EDS).
+Action Year 1 (2018-2019) Year 2 (2019-2020) Year 3 (2020-2021) Maintain and develop expert data systems (EDS).
 Review/refine.
 Review/refine.

-(BDU/17/001)

-Further deploy suite of EDS to enable local police to quickly visualise crime trends and implement more operational responses.
+(BDU/19/001) Further deploy suite of EDS to enable local police to quickly visualise crime trends and implement more operational responses.
 Review/refine.
 Review/refine.

-(BDU/18/002)

-With ACT Justice and Community Safety Directorate and NT Police complete a deep analyses of local theft characteristics.

-(BDU/18/003)

-Develop mechanisms to improve the quality of plant and equipment theft data recorded by police.
+(BDU/19/002) With ACT Justice and Community Safety Directorate to complete a deep analysis of local theft characteristics. - (BDU/19/003) Develop mechanisms to improve the quality of plant and equipment theft data recorded by police.
 Maintain.
 Maintain.

-(BDU/18/004)

-Develop mechanisms to improve the quality of motorcycle data recorded by police and secure the active participation of specialist insurers in providing data.
+(BDU/19/004) Develop mechanisms to improve the quality of motorcycle data recorded by police and secure the active participation of specialist insurers in providing data.
 Review/refine.
 Maintain.

-(BDU/18/005)
+Maintain and develop expert data systems (EDS).
+(BDU/19/001) Further deploy suite of EDS to enable local police to quickly visualise crime trends and implement more operational responses.
+(BDU/19/002) With ACT Justice and Community Safety Directorate to complete a deep analysis of local theft characteristics.
+(BDU/19/003) Develop mechanisms to improve the quality of plant and equipment theft data recorded by police.
+(BDU/19/004) Develop mechanisms to improve the quality of motorcycle data recorded by police and secure the active participation of specialist Year 1 (2018-2019)Year 2 (2019-2020)Maintain and develop expert data systems (EDS).
+(BDU/19/001)Review/refine.Further deploy suite of EDS to enable local police to quickly visualise crime trends and implement more operational responses.
+(BDU/19/002)Review/refine.With ACT Justice and Community Safety Directorate to complete a deep analysis of local theft characteristics.
+(BDU/19/003)-Develop mechanisms to improve the quality of plant and equipment theft data recorded by police.
+(BDU/19/004)Maintain.Develop mechanisms to improve the quality of motorcycle data recorded by police and secure the active participation of specialistReview/refine.